-DEPARTMENT OF FISHERIES-CANADA,
+DEPARTMENT OF FISHERIES-CANADA, Ottawa, September 15, 1887.

-Ottawa, September 15, 1887.
+With reference to previous correspondence concerning the seizure and detention of Canadian sealing vessels by the United States authorities in Behring Sea, the minister of marine and fisheries begs to submit for the consideration of his excellency the governor-general in council, the following papers:

-With reference to previous correspondence concerning the seizure and detention of Canadian sealing vessels by the United States authorities in Behring Sea, the minister of marine and fisheries begs to submit for the consideration of his excellency the governor-general in council, the following papers: (a) A letter from Collector Hamley, of Victoria, B. C., dated September 1, 1887, in-closing certain papers in reference to the seizure of the Canadian sealing schooner of the Canadian schooner Alfred Adams; (c) A certificate of seizure of the Alfred Adams, signed by L. G. Shepard, captain of the United States revenue steamer Rush.
+(a) A letter from Collector Hamley, of Victoria, B. C., dated September 1, 1887, inclosing certain papers in reference to the seizure of the Canadian sealing schooner of the United States revenue steamer Rush. (d) A sealed and unopened letter directed to the United States district attorney and

-Alfred Atlams in Behring Sea. (b) The declaration of William Henry Dyer, of Victoria, British Columbia, master
+Alfred Atlams in Behring Sea. (b) The declaration of William Henry Dyer, of Victoria, British Golumbia, master of the Canadian schooner Alfred Adams; (c) A certificate of seizure of the Alfred Adams, signed by L. G. Shepard, captain